SuprakashRoy/E-Commerce-Data-Analyzing-Project/README.md

-Perfect!
-Here's your updated `README.md` with just your portfolio link under the **Contact** section:

----

 # 📊 E-Commerce Data Analysis Project

 This project performs a comprehensive analysis of sales and profit data from a sample e-commerce superstore dataset using Python and Plotly.
 The objective is to extract meaningful business insights, including trends, performance by category, and customer segments.